The Genealogical Magazine of New Jersey

 GSNJ Writers’ Group

 GSNJ hosts monthly virtual Writers’ Group meetings for anyone interested in writing for the Genealogical Magazine of New Jersey.
-Please join us and ask questions about writing for GMNJ, tell us about ideas for your writing projects, and learn how to publish in GMNJ
+Please join us and ask questions about writing for GMNJ, tell us about ideas for your writing projects, and learn how to publish in GMNJ!

 Meetings focus on exchanging ideas, discussing progress, and brainstorming about writing in general.
-The meeting hosts (Deanna Korte – GMNJ Editor; Pamelyn Bush, CG – GSNJ Editorial Committee Chair; or Melissa Johnson, CG – GSNJ President) are available to answer questions about submitting your work to GMNJ for consideration.
+The meeting hosts (Deanna Korte – GMNJ Editor; Pamelyn Bush, CG – GSNJ Editorial Committee Chair; or Melissa Johnson – GSNJ President) are available to answer questions about submitting your work to GMNJ for consideration.
 At each meeting, the host also spends about 10-15 minutes presenting a tip or concept that is useful for genealogical writers.
 Past discussions have included brief presentations on citations, tense in genealogical writing, production schedules.
 Upcoming meetings will discuss information and evidence, structuring your written work, using proof summaries, and clarity and accuracy in writing.

 The meeting schedule for 2024 is: